vintasoftware/tapioca-wrapper/README.md

 ![Tapioca!!](tapioca.jpg "Tapioca")

 Tapioca provides an easy way to make explorable python API wrappers.
-APIs wrapped by Tapioca follow a simple interaction pattern that works uniformelly so developers don't need to learn how to use a new library for each service they want to interact with.
+APIs wrapped by Tapioca follow a simple interaction pattern that works uniformelly so developers don't need to learn how to use a new coding interface/style for each service API.

 ## Concepts

-Tapioca is thought to reduce the effort needed to use a service API, this is done by making the API wrapper explorable, so developers don't need to read full API and wrapper docs before starting to play with it.
+Uniform and explorable wrappers means developers don't need to read full API and wrapper documentation before starting to play with it.

 We will use ```tapioca-facebook``` as example to gide us through Tapioca.
 We start by installing ```tapioca-facebook```: